As a leading retailer, with 440,000 colleagues, we serve millions of customers every week, in our stores and online

-Our business was built with a simple mission – to be the champion for customers, helping them to enjoy a better quality of life and an easier way of living.
+Tesco was built with a simple mission – to be the champion for customers, helping them to enjoy a better quality of life and an easier way of living.
 This hasn’t changed.
-Customers want great products at great value which they can buy easily and it’s our job to deliver this in the right way for them.
+Customers want great products at great value which they can buy easily, and it’s Tesco’s job to deliver this in the right way for them.
+That’s why our ‘Serving customers a little better every day’ is our core purpose.
+As a buisness, serving customers is at the heart of everything we do – from the colleagues in our stores to those in supporting roles within the office and distribution centres.

 In the UK, we serve some 66 shoppers every second, so it’s our goal to ensure every one of those customers experiences just a little better service on each visit.